An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces

 In the above formula, $H$~is the mean curvature of~$\Gamma$ and $\bs n$ is the normal to~$\Gamma$.
 A derivation of this formula may be found in \cite{nedelec2001}.
 We evaluate $f$ by analytically computing the terms in~\eqref{eq:LB_rest} based on a global parameterization of the surface.
 In this example,~$\Gamma$ is given by a circular torus with inner radius one and outer radius two, and we set $v$ to be the Newtonian potential centered at {$\bs x_0=(0,0.5,0.5)$}:

 The exact solution to this problem is given by $u=v|_\Gamma-\frac{1}{|\Gamma|}\int_\Gamma v$, where~$|\Gamma|$ is the surface area of~$\Gamma$.
-This solution and the corresponding right hand side are shown in~\figref{fig:surface_plots}.
+This solution and the corresponding right hand side are shown in~Figure~\ref{fig:surface_plots}.
 We conducted a convergence test by varying~$N_\theta$ and~$N_s$.
-We can see from the relative errors in~\figref{fig:Smooth_LB_test} that our method is capable of accurately solving this problem, and therefore the solver is working as expected.
+We can see from the relative errors in~Figure~\ref{fig:Smooth_LB_test} that our method is capable of accurately solving this problem, and therefore the solver is working as expected.

 \afterpage{

 }